Oleksandr-Kyrychuk/comments-spa/README.md

 - **JWT**: Optional authentication for API (IsAuthenticatedOrReadOnly).

 ## Known Issues and Improvements
-- **Table View**: Frontend uses div-based threads instead of a table for top-level comments (TBD: add table UI).
+- **Table View**: Top-level comments use div-based threads instead of a table for better responsiveness and mobile compatibility.
+A table-based UI can be added if required.
-- **XHTML Validation**: `bleach` sanitizes tags but does not enforce strict XHTML tag closure (TBD: add lxml check).
+- **XHTML Validation**: `bleach` sanitizes HTML but does not enforce strict XHTML tag closure.
+A check via `lxml` can be added for full compliance.
-- **JWT Enforcement**: Comment creation allows anonymous users (TBD: enforce IsAuthenticated for user tracking).
+- **JWT Enforcement**: Comment creation allows anonymous users for flexibility.
+Can be restricted to authenticated users if needed.
-- **Tests**: Basic test file exists, but no functional tests (TBD: add tests for Comment creation).
+- **Tests**: Basic tests exist in `tests.py`.
+Functional tests for comment creation and API endpoints can be added for robustness.

 ## Deployment
 - **Hosting**: Tested on Render.com.
 Set `DATABASE_URL`, `REDIS_URL`, `SECRET_KEY` in environment variables.